- 1 Publishing agreements

 Destruction of unsold copies

-When publishing works in printed form, the publisher should not be able to destroy unsold copies without first having offered the author to collect the copies.
+When works are published in printed form, the publisher should not be able to destroy unsold copies without first having offered the author the opportunity to collect the copies.
 This is regulated as follows in section 30 of the UBVA Agreement (2010):